What Are 2D Shapes And Which 2D Shapes Should Kids Learn At Primary School?

 2D shapes worksheets

-- Year 2 Independent Recap – Properties of 2D Shapes
+- Year 2 Independent Recap – 2D Shapes

-- Year 6 Maths Code Crackers – Properties of Shape
+- Year 6 Maths Code Crackers – 2D and 3D Shape

 Our online tuition for maths programme provides every child with their own professional one to one maths tutor